-We have a lot of questions come our way at this time of the year when the olive trees are flowering and why some aren’t??
+We have a lot of questions come our way this time of the year about why some olive trees are flower and others don’t?
 So here is a bit of a guide on what’s what in the olive grove.

 Olive trees can take up to eight years to start to produce flowers and come into fruiting.
 The tree flowers late in spring from buds which were initiated in late winter.
 A cold winter will lead to more flower buds, while a previous heavy crop will result in fewer flowers next spring.

 Olive flowers are mainly wind-pollinated and are partially self-fertile, but many flower may be imperfect, lacking the female part, and so cannot set fruit.
 Cross pollination may improve fruit set.

 - Poor pollination (perhaps due to hot dry winds or heavy rain at flowering time).